 What to expect if you have credit card debt?

 Most credit cards have variable interest rates which are calculated based on the prime rate.
 When the banks raise their prime rates, it impacts immediately the consumers' credit cards interest rates.
 Therefore, if you already have the credit card debt it will only get bigger much faster and it will be harder to pay it off.
 And since two more raises are coming as well, you should expect the trend of rising interest rates, and your debt along with them, to continue.

 What can you do?

 A wise decision would be to pay off your credit card debt and never carry a balance thereafter.
 You can consider trying to refinance or consolidate your debt.
 You can also find a low-interest rate credit card and transfer the existing card balances to it.
-There are a lot of credit card offers with 0% intro APR on balance transfers nowadays.
+There are a lot of credit card offers with 0% intro APR on balance transfers.
 The cards are typically offered to people with established credit, but consumers with average to good credit can also find a suitable balance transfer offer.

-This card will help you to stick to your goal of paying off the transferred balance.
+Citi, a Credit-Land.com advertising partner, offers the Citi Simplicity® Card - No Late Fees Ever that will help you to stick to your goal of paying off the transferred balance.
 No rewards program will tempt you to use this card for purchases and therefore increase the card balance – there're no rewards offered.
-The card simply gives you 21 months of 0%* intro on purchases and balance transfers, which is almost two years of no interest.
-The balance transfer fee is 3% of the amount transferred but that is not much compared to the interest you would pay on your old card.
+The card simply gives you 21 months on balance transfers, which is almost two years of no interest.
+The ongoing APR is 14.74% - 24.74% (Variable).
+The balance transfer fee is 5% of each balance transfer; $5 minimum.
+That is not much compared to the interest you would pay on your current card.
 There are no other fees: no annual fee, no penalty fee and no penalty rate.
 So, in case you are late with a payment, you won't lose your 0% intro APR and won't pay the penalty fee.